MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-notes.md

 ### Package details

-To upgrade or install this cumulative update, follow the guidance in the following installation guides:
+To install or upgrade to this cumulative update, see the following installation guides:

 - [Install SQL Server package](sql-server-linux-setup.md)
 - [Install Full-text Search package](sql-server-linux-setup-full-text-search.md)